nshobert/GEE-API-Example/README.md

         Microsoft Windows [Version 10.0.19043.1526]
         (c) Microsoft Corporation.
 All rights reserved.

-If instead you get an error message "'pipenv is not recognized...", try instead the command 'python -m pipenv shell'
+If instead you get an error message "'pipenv is not recognized...", try instead the command `python -m pipenv shell`

 First time you use the code in this repo you need to install the dependencies of the virtual environment (note, the string in parentheses indicates you are within a virtual environment)